albertopiras/threeJS-object-controls/README.md

 ```
 var controls = new ObjectControls(camera, renderer.domElement, myMesh);
 ```

-look at `index.html` to see an usage example.
+look at the github repo to see an usage example.

 You can also change the mesh you want rotate! :tada: